DMWW Main Office

 Biking, jogging, picnicking, fishing, and hiking are a few of the activities that park patrons enjoy.
 Picnic areas, complete with tables and grills, are located in several areas of the park.
 Large, open areas are available for team sports such as softball, tag football, and soccer.
 For more information on the trail system, visit City of Des Moines official website.

 For more information about the Des Moines Water Works Park Foundation and proposed Water Works Park plan, visit www.dmwwpf.org.

 Water Works Park Hours

 Firearms, Fireworks and Explosives

-The use of firearms, explosives, weapons, firecrackers, or fireworks of any character, unless permission has been granted by DMWW
+No person shall use firearms, explosives, weapons, firecrackers, or fireworks of any character, unless permission has been granted by DMWW

-Fishing is permitted by all legal methods outlined in the Iowa State Fishing Laws.
+Fishing is permitted by all legal methods outlined in the State Fishing Laws.
 See, Iowa Department of Natural Resources publication, Iowa Fishing Regulations.